Kentik - Network Observability

 Why is Digital Experience Monitoring Important?

 Network engineers also recognize the value of DEM.
 The performance of the network directly impacts the digital experience of application users.
-For this branch of DEM, synthetic traffic is generated to proactively measure network performance for packet loss, latency and jitter.
+For this branch of DEM, synthetic traffic is generated to proactively measure network performance for packet loss, latency, and jitter.

 Advantages of Digital Experience Monitoring

 Digital Experience Monitoring (DEM) provides several advantages to enterprises that adopt it.
 One of the most significant advantages of DEM is the ability to improve the end-user experience.
 By monitoring end-user experience, organizations can quickly identify and address performance issues that impact customer experience and satisfaction.
-This ability can lead to better business outcomes, including increased revenue, improved customer retention, and increased brand reputation.
+This ability can lead to better business outcomes, including increased revenue, customer retention, and brand reputation.

 The Primary Components of Digital Experience Monitoring